-If you’re giving an exam, don’t focus on getting the highest marks.
+Don’t focus on getting the highest marks if you’re giving an exam.
 Focus on learning as much as you can.

-You might not get this point at first, so take your time and digest it with your pace.
+You might not get this point at first, so take your time and digest it at your pace.

-Every setback and every win that you face under different situations is an opportunity to learn and grow.
+Every setback and win you face under different situations is an opportunity to learn and grow.

 Humans are full of desires.
 And that’s why we believe that more is always better.